tonyandrewmeyer/charm-analysis/README.md

 * [ ] Should be able to do the "--" thing so can do e.g. "-k some-common-thing"
 * [x] Should be able to target a subset of charms (maybe the above would do this?)
 * [x] Automate running this in a lxd (or whatever) VM, to decrease the risk.
+* [ ] It would be good to also run the tests against scenario, pytest-operator (maybe others), even though those are not charms - figure out the best way to do that.
+* [ ] It would be very handy to be able to say "compare this version of ops and this version and list the tests that fail/pass only in one case"

 ## To-do